 Image Source: Planet Labs Inc.

-This new data, however, tells a very different story: an above normal amount of rain and snowmelt occurred in China’s portion of the upper basin during the traditional monsoon season and nearly all of that water remained upstream behind China’s dams.
+This new data, however, tells a very different story: Normal amounts of rain and snowmelt occurred in much of China’s portion of the upper basin during the traditional monsoon season and nearly all of that water remained upstream behind China’s dams.
 The chart below shows China’s dams impounding and restricting nearly all of the water that fell in the upper basin while downstream countries suffered and continue to suffer.
 This level of restriction is unprecedented.
-China’s rainfall and snowmelt could have done much to alleviate drought and maintain an above- average river level particularly along the Thai/Lao border and during the early months of the drought.
+China’s rainfall and snowmelt could have done much to alleviate drought and maintain an above- average river level particularly along the Thai/Lao border and during the early months of the wet season drought.
 Instead the river ran bare.
 Yet at an early 2020 meeting, China’s Foreign Minister Wang Yi declared that a lack of rain was the main cause of the drought and said China had suffered from it too.
 Eyes on Earth’s findings prove that statement false.